rochester-rcl/islandora-preservica/README.md

 A set of functions written in Python to modify exported assets from Islandora as bags using Islandora BagIt into assets ready for Preservica ingest using OPEX incremental ingest and the PAX structure

 Islandora version 7.x-1.13
-Requireds Islandora BagIt for export of bags from Islandora
+Requires Islandora BagIt for export of bags from Islandora

 Preservica Cloud Edition used for ingest of assets Workflow for ingest is OPEX Incremental using WinSCP